Disney Diabetes Disaster

 Son: Yes, they said if I changed my mind I could come back later.
 It was really embarrassing.
 Just forget it, I’ll go to Edge.

 A few minutes later, the manager called.
 I explained why it was absolutely medically necessary that he be able to treat a low blood sugar without being expected to walk back to his room.
-A low blood sugar for a Type 1 diabetic is an urgent and life-threatening situation.
+A low blood sugar for a person with type 1 diabetes is an urgent and life-threatening situation.
 Finally, she agreed that this was necessary and said that if he had a low blood sugar, they would give him apple juice.
-I called my son to explain to him the solution and he said he just didn’t want to go to the Oceaneer’s Club again.
+I called my son to explain to him the solution and he said he just didn’t want to go to the Oceaneers Club again.
 He was very upset and discouraged.

 Nobody ever followed up.